trisongz/pylines/README.md

 '''
 Base Default Variables for Pylines

-input_fns=None - if no input file is set, can be later set by calling Pylines.add_files(input_files), adding to existing files or Pylines.set_input_files(input_files) to override existing list of files, and set to the new files. output_fn=None - if no output file is set, can be later set by calling Pylines.set_writefile(output_file) skip_broken=True - will skip unparsable lines by default overwrite_output=False - will control overwriting of the output file use_lazy=False - doesn't do anything right now use_mp=True - doesn't explicitly do anything right now use_idx=False - doesn't do anything right now total_lines=0 - used to set the total lines expected, useful if you already know how many items are in your file and prevent counting of items during initialization.
+input_fns: None, if no input file is set, can be later set or added. by calling , adding to existing files or  to override existing list of files, and set to the new files.
+output_fn: None, if no output file is set, can be later set or added. - if no output file is set, can be later set by calling
+skip_broken: True, will skip unparsable lines by default
+overwrite_output: False, will control overwriting of the output file use_lazyL False, doesn't do anything right now
+use_mp: True, doesn't explicitly do anything right now
+use_idx: False, doesn't do anything right now
+total_lines: 0, used to set the total lines expected, useful if you already know how many items are in your file and prevent counting of items during initialization.

 '''
 from pylines import Pylines